jniemann66/react-chessdiagram/api.md

 callback function which is called when user moves a piece.
 Passes pieceType, initialSquare, finalSquare as parameters to callback

 type: `func`

+### `pieces`

+array of pieces at particular squares (alternative to fen) eg ['P@f2','P@g2','P@h2','K@g1'] This format may be more suitable for unconventional board dimensions, for which standard FEN would not work
+Note: If both fen and pieces props are present, fen will take precedence

+type: `array`

 ### `ranks`